Beyond Frosting » Recipes » Desserts » Candy » Buckeyes Recipe

 Peanut butter buckeyes in a small white bowl with black polkadots.

-Absolutely!
-After they’re set, pre-freeze the buckeyes on a baking sheet, then transfer the frozen candies to an airtight container or freezer bag to store.
-You can keep them frozen for up to 3 months, and defrost them in the fridge.
+• Freeze: Pre-freeze the hardened buckeyes on a baking sheet, then transfer them to an airtight container or freezer bag to store.
+You can keep them frozen for up to 3 months, and defrost them in the fridge before serving.

 Print